 - Your size and body composition – the bigger you are the more calories you tend to burn at rest

-Healthy Metabolism: Thermogenesis & physical activity
+Healthy Metabolism: Thermogenesis & Physical Activity

 Two other factors influence your basal metabolic rate: Thermogenesis and physical activity.

 - Thermogenesis involves processing digesting, absorbing and transporting food to create heat.
-This is why eating spicy and chilli/hot foods can help with your thermogenesis and production of heart thus having a positive effect on your metabolism.
+This is why eating spicy and chilli/hot foods can help with your thermogenesis and production of the heart thus having a positive effect on your metabolism.

-- Physical activity and exercise in interval bursts such as running/walking intervals, playing tennis, walking, cycling, climbing stairs etc as a specific exercise session or as incidental exercise whilst going about your day, all add up to total calories your body burns each day.
+- Physical activity and exercise in interval bursts such as running/walking intervals, playing tennis, walking, cycling, climbing stairs etc as a specific exercise session or as incidental exercise whilst going about your day, all add up to the total calories your body burns each day.
 Physical activity is by far the most variable of the factors for we all respond to exercise differently and weight-bearing exercise such as running will always burn more calories than weight supportive exercise such as cycling.
 This is due to the extra calories needed to carry your own body plus the calories burnt from the exercise.

 So how do you calculate your average basal metabolic rate (BMR)?
 A reliable formula is the Mifflin St Jeer Equation.